 And in the Great Barrier Reef Marine Park, the AMCS has successfully campaigned to end live shark finning.
 For years loopholes have allowed the illegal practice of live shark finning to slip under the radar in Queensland.
 By securing new rules requiring sharks to be brought to shore in one piece with their fins attached, fishers cannot cut the fin off a critically endangered scalloped hammerhead shark, dump its body, and pass it off as something else.

-2020 also saw the premier of the documentary ENVOY Shark Cull, which has highlighted the plight of sharks in Australia to a much wider audience, with sell-out screenings around the country.
-The tell-all documentary is the result of seven years gathering of covert footage, narrated by Eric Bana, and including testimony from shark advocates including Layne Beachley, Tom Carroll, Madison Stewart (Shark Girl) and Ocean Ramsey.
+2020 also saw the premiere of the documentary ENVOY Shark Cull (now available on Stan), which has highlighted the plight of sharks in Australia to a much wider audience, with sell-out screenings around the country.
+The tell-all documentary is the result of seven years of gathering of covert footage, narrated by Eric Bana, and including testimony from shark advocates including Layne Beachley, Tom Carroll, Madison Stewart (Shark Girl) and Ocean Ramsey.
 Find out about the next screening near you.

 6. Australians are starting to #HolidayHereThis Year